TanviPandya20/CyberSecurity-Lab/Kali_Tools.md

 # 11. Forensics
 ## A. Forensic carving tools
 ### i. magicrescue
+- Magic Rescue scans a block device for file types it knows how to recover and calls an external program to extract them.
+- It looks at “magic bytes” (file patterns) in file contents, so it can be used both as an undelete utility and for recovering a corrupted drive or partition.
+As long as the file data is there, it will find it.
+- Magic Rescue uses files called ‘recipes’.
+These files have strings and commands to identify and extract data from devices or forensics images.
+- So, you can write your own recipes.
+Currently, there are the following recipes: avi, canon-cr2, elf, flac, gpl, gzip, jpeg-exif, jpeg-jfif, mbox, mbox-mozilla-inbox, mbox-mozilla-sent, mp3-id3v1, mp3-id3v2, msoffice, nikon-raw, perl, png, ppm, sqlite and zip.
+- This package provides magicrescue, dupemap and magicsort commands. magicrescue is a carver and it is useful in forensics investigations.
 ### ii. scalepel
+- scalpel is a fast file carver that reads a database of header and footer definitions and extracts matching files from a set of image files or raw device files.
+- scalpel is filesystem-independent and will carve files from FAT16, FAT32, exFAT, NTFS, Ext2, Ext3, Ext4, JFS, XFS, ReiserFS, raw partitions, etc.
+- scalpel is a complete rewrite of the Foremost 0.69 file carver and is useful for both digital forensics investigations and file recovery.
 ### iii. scrounge-ntfs
+- Scrounge NTFS is a data recovery program for NTFS filesystems.
+- It reads each block of the hard disk and try to rebuild the original filesystem tree into a directory.
+- This package is useful in forensics investigations.
 ## B. Forensic imaging tools
 ### i. guymager(root)
+- The forensic imager contained in this package, guymager, was designed to support different image file formats, to be most user-friendly and to run really fast.
+- It has a high speed multi-threaded engine using parallel compression for best performance on multi-processor and hyper-threading machines.
 ## C. PDF Forensic tools
 ### i. pdfid
+- This tool is not a PDF parser, but it will scan a file to look for certain PDF keywords, allowing you to identify PDF documents that contain (for example) JavaScript or execute an action when opened.
+PDFiD will also handle name obfuscation.
 ### ii. pdfparser
+- This tool will parse a PDF document to identify the fundamental elements used in the analyzed file.
+It will not render a PDF document.
 ## D. Seluth kit suite
+- The Sleuth Kit, also known as TSK, is a collection of UNIX-based command line file and volume system forensic analysis tools.
+- The filesystem tools allow you to examine filesystems of a suspect computer in a non-intrusive fashion.
+Because the tools do not rely on the operating system to process the filesystems, deleted and hidden content is shown.
+- The volume system (media management) tools allow you to examine the layout of disks and other media.
+You can also recover deleted files, get information stored in slack spaces, examine filesystems journal, see partitions layout on disks or images etc.
+- But is very important clarify that the TSK acts over the current filesystem only.
+- The Sleuth Kit supports DOS partitions, BSD partitions (disk labels), Mac partitions, Sun slices (Volume Table of Contents), and GPT disks.
+- With these tools, you can identify where partitions are located and extract them so that they can be analyzed with filesystem analysis tools.

+Currently, TSK supports several filesystems, as NTFS, FAT, exFAT, HFS+, Ext3, Ext4, UFS and YAFFS2.

+This package contains the set of command line tools in The Sleuth Kit.
 ### i. blkcalc
+- Converts between unallocated disk unit numbers and regular disk unit numbers.
 ### ii. blkls
+- List or output file system data units.
 ### iii. blkstat
+- Display details of a file system data unit (i.e. block or sector).
 ## E. Autopsy (root)
+- The Autopsy Forensic Browser is a graphical interface to the command line digital forensic analysis tools in The Sleuth Kit.
+- Together, The Sleuth Kit and Autopsy provide many of the same features as commercial digital forensics tools for the analysis of Windows and UNIX file systems (NTFS, FAT, FFS, EXT2FS, and EXT3FS).
 ## F. Binwalk
+- Binwalk is a tool for searching a given binary image for embedded files and executable code.
+Specifically, it is designed for identifying files and code embedded inside of firmware images.
+- Binwalk uses the libmagic library, so it is compatible with magic signatures created for the Unix file utility.
+- Binwalk also includes a custom magic signature file which contains improved signatures for files that are commonly found in firmware images such as compressed/archived files, firmware headers, Linux kernels, bootloaders, filesystems, etc.
+- This package is an empty package, because the binary tool is already provided with the library, dependency of this package.
 ## G. Bulk_extractor
 - bulk_extractor is a C++ program that scans a disk image, a file, or a directory of files and extracts useful information without parsing the file system or file system structures.
 - The results are stored in feature files that can be easily inspected, parsed, or processed with automated tools.